retaildevcrews/helium-typescript/README.md

 # run the app with command line args
 # for local run, you need to specify CLI authentication type
-npm start -- --kvname {name of your keyvault} --authtype CLI
+npm start -- --keyvault-name {name of your keyvault} --auth-type CLI

 # alternatively you can set the following environment variables and run without command line args
-export KeyVaultName={name of your keyvault}
+export keyvault-name={name of your keyvault}
-export AUTH_TYPE=CLI
+export auth-type=CLI

 npm start